 Innovations in Health Care: Flexibility

-This session presented case studies of innovations advancing health care design, construction, and operations and creating facilities that are flexible for the future.
+This session will discuss innovations that are advancing health care design, construction, and operations while creating facilities that are flexible for the future.
 The Healthcare Infrastructure Research Institute and ASHE have been working together to identify innovations in the health care field.
 A jury reviewed more than 70 innovations and selected 16 ideas as best practice.
-During this session, a panel of top health care thought leaders will discuss the top innovations and will spur attendees to think about innovations for flexibility in their own organizations.
+During this session, a panel of top health care thought leaders will discuss the top innovations and will challenge attendees to think about innovations for flexibility in their own organizations.

-- Describe four innovation projects and their benefits on the health and welfare of your community
+- Describe innovation projects and their benefits on the health and welfare of your community

 - Explain the need for sharing best practices with colleagues and the potential benefits of innovation sharing on health care delivery